Ontario Police Department

-The Ordinance Control Officer is Lynsey Hansen.
-Half of the ordinance division is funded by Ontario Public Works.
-Officer Hansen addresses issues such as dog, weeds, garbage, abandoned vehicles and building codes.
+The Ordinance Control Division is comprised of Officer Lynsey Hansen and part-time Ordinance Control Officer Dallas Brockett.
+The Ordinance Division handles dog issues, weeds, garbage, abandoned vehicles and building codes.
 To submit an online code enforcement complaint, please click on the following link for the on line portal.

 Through the front desk at city hall, we issue authorization for parades, yard sales, bike registrations, and dog licensing.
 We work with the Oregon Liquor Control Commission and their application process for business liquor licenses as well as alcohol permits and licenses for other events taking place in our community.
 The police department also provides public services such as fingerprinting, child safety seat education, bicycle registration, crime prevention education and rape prevention education.

-The Ontario Police Board is a community group that meets once a month to discuss events happening in our community and to learn about the different tools used by our staff to enforce the laws and ordinances of Ontario.
+The Ontario Police Citizens Board is a community group that meets once a month to discuss events happening in our community and to learn about the different tools used by our staff to enforce the laws and ordinances of Ontario.
 The community is always welcome to attend.
 Check our calendar for dates and topics.